Can You Build Credit With a Debit Card?

 4. Consider a Credit-Builder Loan

 With a traditional loan, the borrower receives the funds upfront and then repays it over time plus interest.
 A credit-builder loan works in reverse.
 You'll make fixed monthly payments for a certain period of time, usually six to 24 months.
-Your payment history is reported to the credit bureaus along the way.
+Your payment history is reported to the credit bureaus along the way, but make sure your lender reports your payment activity to all three bureaus.
 Making your payments on time can help you build credit.
 Once the loan term is up, you'll receive your money back—which may include interest.
-These types of loans can be a good option for those who lack credit history or have less-than-perfect credit.
+These types of loans can be a solid option for those who lack credit history or have less-than-perfect credit.

 5. Get Credit for Paying Rent